antonycourtney/tabli/src/tabli-core/src/NOTES.md

 - Refactor: CloseButton should probably be its own component, but need to think carefully about how to deal with <container>:hover

 =======
 *** Critical issue, 2May16:

+( Update, 3May16: Conjecture is that this was due to laziness of Immutable.Seq, now replaced by Immutable.List ).
+We'll see if issue recurs.

 Seeing regular performance degradation correlated with an exception with a bunch of calls to Iterator.next() on the stack.